JonathanPort/genuine-email-validator/README.md

-# genuine-email-validator
-A Laravel 5 Service to easily validate and verify if an Email Address is genuine or not.
+A simple Laravel 5 Service to easily validate and verify if an Email Address is genuine or not.
 Uses the free MailboxLayer API (Quotas Apply).

 # Requirements